Kapitänleutnant (R) (Crew 33)

-Mannesmann went through U-boat Commander training from Dec 1942 to March 1943 when he began his U-boat familiarization (Baubelehrung) to prepare for his first command (Busch & Röll, 1999).
+Mannesmann went through U-boat Commander training Dec 1942 - March 1943, after which he began U-boat construction familiarization (Baubelehrung) in preparation for his first command (Busch & Röll, 1999).

 Kptlt.
-Gert Mannesmann commissioned the new boat U-545 at Hamburg on 19 May 1943.
-He then took the boat into the Baltic to train for the next few months.
-On 9 Dec 1943 Mannesmann took the boat out from Kiel, Germany on its first war patrol, heading into the North Atlantic.
-The patrol was to prove eventful, on 30 Dec they sank their only ship, the British Empire Houseman, lost their First Watch Officer (Oblt.
-Hans Wilkening) overboard on 26 Jan 1944 and then were crippled by aircraft attack on 10 Feb.
+Gert Mannesmann commissioned the large type IXC/40 U-545 at Hamburg on 19 May 1943.
+He took the boat into the Baltic to train for the next few months, and on 9 Dec 1943 the boat left Kiel for the first war patrol, in the North Atlantic.
+It was to prove eventful: on 30 Dec they sank their only ship, the British Empire Houseman, lost the 1st Watch Officer (Oblt.
+Hans Wilkening) overboard on 26 Jan 1944 and were then crippled by an air attack on 10 Feb.

-The boat was so badly damaged by the attack by two Wellington aircraft, a British one (Sqdn 612/O) and Canadian (Sqdn 407) on that the boat was scuttled with all but one of the crew surviving (Niestlé, 1998).
-The Canadian aircraft was shot down in the battle.
-Fellow boat U-714 (Oblt.
+The damage caused by the two Wellingtons (one British, Sqdn 612/O, one Canadian, Sqdn 407) in this attack was so serious that the boat had to be scuttled.
+All but one of the crew survived (Niestlé, 1998).
+The Canadian Wellington was shot down.
+U-714 (Oblt.
 Hans-Joachim Schwebcke) picked them up shortly afterwards and took them to France, arriving on 25 Feb 1944 (Busch & Röll, 1997).

 Kptlt.
-Gert Mannesmann then jopined the 2nd Flotilla from Feb to April 1944 when he began his U-boat familiarization (Baubelehrung) for the new Type XXI submarines.
-On 19 July 1944 he commissioned the new type XXI boat U-2502 and spent the next months preparing the new type of boat for battle (Busch & Röll, 1999).
+Gert Mannesmann then joined the 2nd Flotilla from Feb to April 1944 when he commenced Baubelehrung for a new type XXI Elektro U-boat Elektro boat.
+On 19 July 1944 he commissioned U-2502, then spent the next months preparing her for service (Busch & Röll, 1999).

 Kptlt.
-Gert Mannesmann died during an air raid on the port of Hamburg on 8 April 1945.
-There was a direct bomb hit in the yard where U-2502 was being prepared (Busch & Röll, 1999).
+Gert Mannesmann died in an air raid on the port of Hamburg on 8 April 1945.
+There was a direct hit on the shipyard where U-2502 was being prepared (Busch & Röll, 1999).